 Don’t foil your chances of further franchise development by neglecting the quality and unity of your current locations.

 Brand management software that stores assets in the cloud makes it easy for a franchisor to develop a central system.
-A tool like Lucidpress—with lockable templates and an easy-to-use editor—could solve your brand consistency problems overnight.
+A tool like Marq—with lockable templates and an easy-to-use editor—could solve your brand consistency problems overnight.

 4. Get clear on your marketing strategy